inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

 #### Beacon Requirements

-The `beacon-requirements` field can be used to specify requirements which hae to be fulfilled by the beacons in order to be evaluated by a certain metric.
+The `beacon-requirements` field can be used to specify requirements which have to be fulfilled by the beacons in order to be evaluated by a certain metric.
 If any requirement does not fit a beacon, the beacon is ignored by the metric.

 Beacon requirements consist of two attributes `field` and `requirement`. `field` specified the beacon's field which is validated using the requirement type specified in `NOT_EXISTS`.